-- 75. The presiding officer must, within four working days of the declaration of the result, send (preferably by email) a signed full return of the election result to the Clerk to the Synod (contact details on page 2) and every candidate.
-In addition, the full return of the result and the result sheet (with voting figures) must be displayed, until the end of the first group of sessions of the new General Synod, in the diocesan office and the General Synod Office and posted on the diocese's website.
-A suggested form of the return of the result is in Annex G. (On that form, the reference to papers issued does not include papers reissued after a voting paper was spoilt; the reference to papers returned includes spoilt voting papers which have not been replaced by a valid voting paper but not those which have been so replaced; and the percentage required for the percentage poll figure is calculated by dividing the figure for papers returned by the figure for papers issued.) - 76.
-The result sheet in proctorial and House of Laity elections must be in a form circulated to presiding officers by the provincial registrar for elections or a substantially similar form.
+- 76. The result sheet in proctorial and House of Laity elections must be in a form circulated to presiding officers by the provincial registrar for elections or a substantially similar form.
 That form is in Annex H (note that, in a case where voting papers are used, the result sheet in the form set out in Annex H is produced by the eSTV program as a csv file).
 (On that form, the box for invalid votes need not distinguish between different kinds of invalidity.) - 77.
 Presiding officers are asked to ensure that full names, correct titles (e.g. Canon, Prebendary, the Reverend, Mr, Mrs, Ms, Dr, etc.) and any preferred styles, the full postal addresses (including postcodes) and email addresses are inserted fully and accurately in the election returns, since they will be used for future General Synod and Convocation mailing lists, and in particular for the mailing for the inaugural group of sessions in November 2020. - 78.
-In addition, it is recommended that the election results be published in the Church press as soon as possible after the declaration of the result.
+In addition, it is recommended that presiding officers arrange for election results to be published on the diocesan website as soon as possible after the declaration of the result.
 However, as a matter of courtesy, they should not be published before notice has been given to all the candidates.